On the universal p-adic sigma and Weierstrass zeta functions: Universal equivalent formulations and specializations.

-and it follows that $D=d/\omega$ extends to the invariant derivation on $\cal F$, i.e. if $D_1$ denotes $D$ acting on $t_1$ while treating $t_2$ as a constant, It follows from standard properties of derivations that for any power series $h\in R[[t]]$ that
+and it follows that $D$ acts as an invariant derivation on $\cal F$, i.e. if $D_1$ denotes $D$ acting on $t_1$ while treating $t_2$ as a constant, It follows from standard properties of derivations that for any power series $e\in \hat{R}[[t]]$ that